Digitex Futures Liquidation Engine and Insurance Fund

 Liquidation Engine and Insurance Fund

-The Liquidation Engine of the Digitex Futures exchange takes over and liquidates the positions of traders whose account balances have dropped below the required Maintenance Margin amount needed to maintain their open position.
+The Liquidation Engine of the Digitex Futures exchange takes over and liquidates the positions of Betfair Traders whose account balances have dropped below the required Maintenance Margin amount needed to maintain their open position.

 However, the exchange stops out the trader at the bankruptcy price as if he or she lost the entire Initial Margin posted to open the position.
 This way, it is possible that the exchange obtains a better price.
 All additional funds made in this situation are deposited into an Insurance Fund.
 Any losses suffered by the exchange when a trader loses more than their account balance are covered by the same Insurance Fund.